Refzlund/services-framework/README.md

-> I'd be happy to recieve [#feedback](https://github.com/Refzlund/services-framework/labels/feedback) moving towards v2
+> I'd be happy to recieve [#feedback](https://github.com/Refzlund/services-framework/labels/feedback%20wanted) moving towards v2

 Services Framework, a powerful solution for creating modular, test-driven, and fully typed services for your projects.
 Say goodbye to messy code and hello to a clean and organized API that enhances developer experience and reusability.

 - 🤩 **Modular**: Granular and modular control of entities
-- 🧪 **Test-driven**: Write reliable and maintainable code
+- 🧪 **Better testing suites**: Write reliable and maintainable code with *unit testing* / *test-driven development*
 - 💫 **Typed**: TypeScript support for maximum safety and productivity

 <br><br>